cbitter78/What-I-am-Learning/README.md

 be a awesome developer, though I still love it, and am not too bad.
 Rather I need to shift my thinking and actions to help others become amazing Developers, DevOps Practitioners and Leaders.

-This repo will hold a collection of media I have hread, watched or listen to.
+This repo will hold a collection of media I have head, watched or listen to.
 I will include my notes and thoughts.
 This repo is for people who want to **learn their craft** and are interested in my perspective.
 I want to produce a file for each book / site / video / audio book I find valuable to me and share it here.
 I have no intention of spoiling any books, or stomping on any copyrights.